plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     98	-156.647307	52.357626	36.749282	27.270771	13.086248	0.250244	0.249756	0.250244	0.249756
     99	-156.532925	52.321467	36.641688	27.402067	13.200124	0.250234	0.249767	0.250233	0.249766

+(Optional: download the _ml-independent.txt_ file to your laptop, use a text editor to strip the first 33 lines, and open the file in Tracer.)

 Answer these questions using the output you have generated.
 Here's a key to the meaning of each column in the file:

 | Column        | Description                                       |